jleonard/how-i-work/README.md

 # css

-## readable ui components
+## organizing ui component names, states and variations

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 > -- Phil Karlton

-My UI elements typically have 3 major distinctions for .css styling.
+My UI elements have 3 major distinctions for .css styling.

 1. The component name
 2. The component's variation(s)